Seping/JQL/README.md

 	AND user.birth_year > 1953
 ```

-When using an IDE with auto-completion, you could save the work of typing table name or column name word by word thanks to the 'Method Reference' of Java 8.
+When using IDE with auto-completion, you could save the work of typing table name or column name word by word, thanks to the 'Method Reference' of Java 8.